-- Lossy File: A JPEG (Joint Photographic Experts Group) file type is called a "lossy" compression method, every time it is resaved, there is a generational degradation loss in quality to the image.
+- Lossy File: A JPEG (Joint Photographic Experts Group) file type is called a "lossy" compression method because every time it is re-saved, there is a generational degradation loss in quality to the image.

-- Best Use: For viewing on computers, televisions, emailing, posting up to social media sites, creating slideshow movies
+- Best Use: For viewing on computers, televisions, emailing, posting to social media and creating slideshow movies.

 - Pros: JPEGs are the most common image file today and supported by most digital devices and applications.
 JPEG files are about 1/4th the size of a TIFF.

-- Cons: Every time you "resave" a JPEG, it will re-compress the file and will degrade the quality from the original file - even if you do no editing.
-(Viewing the images does not cause any loss, just re-saving it).
+- Cons: Every time you re-save a JPEG, it will re-compress the file and will degrade the quality from the original file - even if you don't edit the image.
+Viewing the images does not cause any loss, just re-saving it.

 Call now for your 35mm slide transfers and relive days past!